I recently had the pleasure of visiting Tyntesfield at Christmas for their ‘Very Victorian Christmas’ event.

 Come at sunset for some beautiful photos

-Seeing as Tyntesfield is open late throughout December, this is the perfect time to see the house at sunset.
-If you’re lucky enough to come on a clear day then you’ll see the sunset over the city skyline, as well as the moon and stars starting to come out.
-It makes for a pretty special trip and photographs.
+If you time your visit to see the sunset at Tyntesfield, you’ll be in for a treat!
+And if you visit on a clear day, you’ll see the sunset over the city skyline as well as the moon and stars starting to come out.
+It makes for a special trip and photographs.